 Spellings will be sent out on a Friday ready for testing the following Friday.
 In some cases, spellings may be targeted to groups or individuals, depending on what we feel is the most beneficial.
 Accurate spelling is important for children’s writing development and practising spellings at home makes a big difference to children’s writing within the classroom!
 We encourage the “look-cover-write-check” method for learning spellings.

 We are determined to be times table experts in Year 1!
 As with reading, it is really important to rehearse these at home as well.

-We will begin working on fast recall of 2, 5 and 10 times tables.
-In the autumn term we will be focusing on our place value knowledge to 50, the addition, subtraction and data.
+We will begin working on fast recall of the 2, 5 and 10 times tables and will also be introducing the 3 and 4 times tables as the year progresses.
+In the autumn term we will be focusing on our number recognition and ordering, our place value knowledge, along with addition and subtraction and doubling and halving.

 Weekly homework is set via Seesaw and will switch between Choice and Must Do Activities.
 These activities link to the class project and are designed to support in-school learning.
 Homework is set on a Friday and should be uploaded by Thursday the following week.

 P.E. lessons are on a Monday afternoon.
 Please can you ensure that the children wear the appropriate kit (trainers, white top, black shorts and a black jacket/hoodie and tracksuit bottoms for colder weather).
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their bag.